 - A court order violation

 - A fraudulent filing

 - Requested dismissal because a creditor requested a lift of the automatic stay

 The bankruptcy code prohibits individuals from filing bankruptcy repeatedly due to irresponsible purchases.
 You cannot file Chapter 7 bankruptcy if you have had another discharge in the last eight years.
 A dedicated lawyer could help you determine whether you qualify for Chapter 7 bankruptcy.

 Contact a Chapter 7 Bankruptcy Attorney Right Away

 The bankruptcy process can be exhilarating but it can also be stressful.
 Filing for bankruptcy can help you get the breathing room you need to make plans for the future.
 However, this is an important decision.
 If bankruptcy is not right for your unique situation, we will tell you.

 If you are making the minimum monthly payments and struggling to stay afloat, please call us for a free consultation.
 We can help you inventory your assets and start thinking strategically, putting you quickly on the road to a “fresh start” and a better life.
-Contact a Rancho Cucamonga Chapter 7 bankruptcy lawyer at the Law Offices of Terrence Fantauzzi and allow us to help you determine the best course of action for you.
+Contact Chapter 7 bankruptcy lawyer at the Law Offices of Terrence Fantauzzi and allow us to help you determine the best course of action for you.